-Self-Acceptance is Essential
+Self-Acceptance is Essential.

-You’re deliberately here to assist with this tremendous global transformation.
-You’re helping by having greater levels of self-acceptance.
-Yep.
+You’re deliberately here now to help with this tremendous global transformation.
+You assist with that shift when you have self-acceptance.
 As you accept yourself, you’re able to extend more love to yourself . . . and others.
 That adds to the collective consciousness and provides an energetic pathway which makes it easier for others to do the same.

-Your Shadow Serves You
+Your Shadow Serves a Purpose.

 We’re all on the path to realizing who we really are.
 We’ll each get there eventually.
 Shadow helps you navigate the path to that self-realization.

 If you want a detour or distraction from your soul’s evolution, shadow will help you with that.
 Your shadow says, “I’ve got things to keep you distracted—TV, busyness, food, laziness, Internet, judgments.
 Here’s an excellent distraction: You don’t deserve love.”

-Your Egoic Mind Often Lies to You
+Your Egoic Mind Often Lies to You.

-It’s easier to have non-acceptance and resist what is when you compare yourself and your life to others.
+It’s easier to have non-acceptance when you compare yourself and your life to others.
 You’re on a different path.
 Your spiritual journey doesn’t fit in with mainstream and isn’t comparable.

 How do you want to live?
 How much are you going to abdicate to your shadow or to consciousness?
 You’ve stayed on the bench long enough.
 It’s time to get up and challenge your shadow.
 Is what your shadow telling you true?
 Shadow likes vague, broad statements.
 Shadow doesn’t like specificity.
 Use discernment, not judgment.

-Self-Acceptance is Developed Through Practice
+Self-Acceptance is Developed Through Practice.

-If the critical, judgmental voice starts up again, quiet it with a gentle internal “Shhh” and take a few deep breaths.
+If the critical, judgmental voice starts up again, quiet it with a gentle internal “shh” and take a few deep breaths again.
 Listen within for the kind words you need.
 That will help you feel more peaceful and accepted.
 Do this as often as you need until it becomes a habit.

-Loving Yourself Means No Self-Criticism
+Loving Yourself Means No Self-Criticism.

 Your mind is a powerful tool.
 It’s up to you how to train and use it.
-Allowing it to stand in the way of accepting and loving yourself just as you are needs to stop.
+Allowing your mind to stand in the way of accepting and loving yourself just as you are needs to stop.
 Now.